Live here, and walk to just about anywhere.

 If you’re a foodie (almost a prerequisite for a Vancouverite), then you’ll be thrilled to find a thriving food scene.
 Love French fare?
 St. Lawrence—Vancouver Magazine’s appointed Restaurant of the Year–hits the spot with Québécois comfort food.
 In the mood for something romantic?
 Kissa Tanto’s Italian/Japanese assortment and cozy speakeasy vibe is yours for the taking.
 Or, for more variety, visit the Davie Village for everything from Greek to Malaysian to Spanish Tapas.

-Interested in living downtown Vancouver?
-Click here to view our featured listings.
+Interested in living the neighbourhood?
+View our featured downtown Vancouver listings.